deepinv/deepinv/docs/source/deepinv.loss.rst

 Metrics
 --------
 Metrics are generally used to evaluate the performance of a model.

-Some of them can be used as training losses as well.
+Metrics inherit from the :class:`deepinv.loss.metric.Metric` baseclass All metrics can be used as training losses as well.

 .. autosummary::
    :toctree: stubs
    :template: myclass_template.rst
    :nosignatures:

-        deepinv.loss.metric.MSE
-        deepinv.loss.metric.NMSE
-        deepinv.loss.metric.PSNR
-        deepinv.loss.metric.SSIM
-        deepinv.loss.metric.LPIPS
-        deepinv.loss.metric.NIQE
+        deepinv.metric.Metric
+        deepinv.metric.MSE
+        deepinv.metric.NMSE
+        deepinv.metric.PSNR
+        deepinv.metric.SSIM
+        deepinv.metric.L1L2
+        deepinv.metric.LPIPS
+        deepinv.metric.NIQE

 Network Regularization